wschreyer/PENTrack/README.md

 Output
 -------

 Output files are separated by particle type, (e.g. electron, neutron and proton) and type of output (endlog, tracklog, ...).
-Output files are only created if particles of the specific type are simulated and can also be completely disabled for each particle type individually by adding corresponding variables in 'particle.in'.
-All output files are tables with space separated columns; the first line contains the column name.
+Output files are only created if particles of the specific type are simulated and can also be individually configured for each particle type by adding corresponding variables in the particle-specific sections in the configuration file.
+All output files are tables with space-separated columns; the first line contains the column name.

 Types of output: endlog, tracklog, hitlog, snapshotlog, spinlog.

 ### Endlog

-The endlog keeps track of the starting and end parameters of the particles simulated.
-In the endlog, you get the following parameters:
+The endlog keeps track of the starting and end parameters of the simulated particles.
+In the endlog, you get the following variables:

 - jobnumber: job number of the PENTrack run (passed per command line parameter)
 - particle: number of particle being simulated